CrazyCloudCraft/minecraft-bashs/.github/README.md

 ---
 ### How to install this?
-Go into your server folders and paste this:
+Go into your server folders `cd /myservers/server/niceserver/ ...` and paste this:
 ```
 wget -q https://t1p.de/qjqgw -O server_installer-v1.0.sh && chmod +x server_installer-v1.0.sh && ./server_installer-v1.0.sh
 ```
-After that, edit the start.sh file with `joe start.sh`
-And you are ready to start with `./start.sh`
+After that, edit the start.sh file with `joe start.sh` or `nano start.sh` And you are ready to start with `./start.sh`

 ### Support